-As shown in Figures 6-2 and 6-4, the power circuits consist of: input power rectifiers and filter, primary and secondary bias circuits, an output regulator, a downprogrammer circuit, current-monitoring resistors, an overvoltage SCR, and an output filter.
-All bias circuits are located on the A1 PC board.
-Bias voltage test points are shown in Figure 6-1 and transformer wiring diagrams are shown in Figure 3-3.
+Figure 6-4 shows the transformer, positive and negative output rails and primary and secondary bias circuits.
+All bias circuits are located on the A1 pc board.
+Bias voltage test points are shown in table 6-1 and transformer wiring diagrams are shown in Figure 3-3.